Teradata/stacki-wiki/wiki/Installation/Frontend-Install-Existing.md

 # stack add pallet os-7.4_20171128-redhat7.x86_64.disk1.iso
 ```

-Then _enable_ the CentOS pallet (this makes the CentOS repository on the Stacki frontend available for backend installs):
+Then _enable_ the 'os' pallet.
+This makes the 'os' repository on the Stacki frontend available for backend installs:

 ```
 # stack enable pallet os